OpenDataEnterprise/impact-map/doc/Database Admin tool Developer Manual.md

 **home.php**
 - This page contains the html elemennts to be displayed on the visualization page.

-**viz/getHomeStat.php**
+- This page also contains the d3plus code to cuild the three visualizations.
+- A few of the important functions are :
+    - viz() - to initiate the visualization
+    - containter() - to specify the id of the html element
+    - data() - to specify the data source
+    - type() - to specify the viz type i.e. bar, pie chart
+    - id() - x axis value
+    - size() - y axis value
+    - color(), background(), legend() - these are formatting functions
+    - draw() - to draw the vizualization on the map

+**viz/gethomestat.php**
 - This file contains the code for the ticker of the number of entries.
+The code is similar to the code used on the hompeage of the Open Data Impact Map website.
 - The total number of entries are obtained from the "viz/total.php" and then displayed using this file.
 - This file is inculded in home.php page.